radius-project/design-notes/resources/2023-10-app-graph.md

 ## Monitoring

-Trace adn Metrics will be generated automatically for the new API.
+Trace and Metrics will be generated automatically for the new API.
 We should return appropriate errors so that logs are generated for these conditions.

 ## Development plan